-The WY-ALT is Wyoming's Alternate Assessment for Students with Significant Cognitive Disabilities.
+The WY-ALT is Wyoming's Alternate Assessment for those small number of students designated as Students with the Most Significant Cognitive Disabilities (SMSCD) as described in the Alternate Assessment Participation Guidance on the WDE WY-ALT website.
 The WY-ALT is aligned to the Wyoming Extended Standards (WYES).
 The extended standards are grade-level standards designed to allow students to demonstrate their knowledge and skills in an appropriately rigorous, grade-level assessment.
 Students in grades 3-10 are tested in English Language Arts (ELA) and Mathematics.
 Additionally, students in grades 4, 8, and 10 are tested in Science.